Arctic Connections Fund: form and guidance

 1.2 Name of applicant organisation – The name of the organisation applying for funding, also the lead partner in the project.

 1.4 Project finish date – The date you anticipate the project ending.
-It must be completed by 31 March 2023, also the deadline for claiming your grant payment.
+It must be completed by 31 March 2024, which is also the deadline for claiming your grant payment.

 1.5 Amount of grant requested from the Arctic Connections Fund – The amount of money you are applying for from the Scottish Government.
 This may not necessarily be the total cost to deliver the project .
 The budget section will give you the opportunity to detail any other sources of funding.